linnearice/Credit_Risk_Analysis_Challenge/README.md

 This algorithm is known as EasyEnsembleClassifier.
 The classifier is an ensemble of AdaBoost learners trained on different balanced boostrap samples.
 The balancing is achieved by random under-sampling.
 This model outperforms all other models based on an accuracy rate of 93%.
 However, the precision of high risk loans is still low at 9% with a sensitivity or recall ratio of 92% but with an F1 factor of 16%.

 ## Summary
+In reviewing all six models, the ensembler methods - the Easy Ensemble Classifer and Random Forest Classifier models - yielded the best results, respectively.
-In reviewing all six models, the EasyEnsembleClassifer model yielded the best results overall with an accuracy rate of 93%.
-The recall rate was also the highest at 92% compared to the other models.
-The result for predicting low risk was also the highest with the sensitivity rate at 94% and an F1 score of 97%.
+* The best candidate is Easy Enssembler Classifier which has the best overall accuracy rate of 93%.
+The overall sensitivity (recall) rate was second at 94% as was the overall F1 score at 97%.
 However, when predicting high risk candidates the the precision rate was still low at 9%.
 Perhaps there is room for improvement.
+* The Random Forest Classifier has a decent but not as solid accuracy rate of 68%.
+Out of all of the models though Random Forest showed the highest high risk precision rate at 88%.
+The overall precision rate, recall rate and F1 factor are all 100%.
+In reviewing the numbers though that make up this calculation they are very low in comparison to the total number of loans.
+Perhaps a more thorough review is needed here.